SLMolenaar/QuantCore/docs/architecture.md

 ### Portfolio

-`cpp/backtesting/portfolio.h`
+`cpp/backtesting/portfolio_context.h`

-Aggregates positions across all symbols.
-Maintains the equity curve, realized and unrealized PnL, and total fees.
-The equity curve is what the Python analytics module consumes.
+Aggregates positions across all symbols via `PortfolioContext`.
+Maintains mark-to-market values, available cash, and leverage metrics.
+The equity curve is recorded by `BacktestEngine` and exposed via `get_equity_curve()`.

 In bar mode the equity curve has one entry per bar.
 In tick mode it is sampled at the interval set by `set_equity_snapshot_interval` (default: every tick, which can produce a very dense curve for large tick datasets).